 This is an issue I have been writing and speaking about since my IIE-Viet Nam days (2005-09).
 In fact, it was one of my “signature issues” and one that I have continued to focus on from time to time.
 (Check out my blog for more information and this article entitled Caveat Emptor!
 US Rogue Providers Discover Vietnam, which I wrote for the February 2011 issue of wRAP Up, A Newsletter for the Recruitment, Admission, and Preparation Knowledge Community.)

-If you read on, you’ll see that there’s much work to do these days because of positive steps taken by the Vietnamese government.
+If you read on, you’ll see that there’s not much work to do these days, at least in higher education, because of positive steps taken by the Vietnamese government nearly eight years ago.

 This is a relevant quote I’ve used on occasion, referring not only to diploma mills but also to institutions that offer substandard education and training, and are basically money-making machines, regardless of status, i.e., for- or non-proft.
 This includes nationally accredited (NA) institutions, many of which are in accreditation “no man’s land,” since the derecognition of the Accrediting Council for Independent Colleges and Schools (ACICS) last year.

 To learn more about the context, check out this May 2016 BuzzFeed investigative report, which blew the lid off of this issue and led to the US Department of Education “derecognizing” ACICS, forcing all of its accredited schools to obtain new institutional accreditation by June 2018.
 That decision remains unchanged to date, i.e,. in the new administration.
 (Capstone, the company I work for, works exclusively with regionally accredited institutions in the US, the gold standard of institutional accreditation.
 To my knowledge, it is the only company in Viet Nam and, possibly, the world with this policy.)